WAT MAE NANG PLUM

 images of lions and other creatures from Angkor, hence the inspiration.
 [3]

-the reign of King Borommaracha II is estimated being constructed in the Early Ayutthaya
+the reign of King Borommaracha II is estimated to be constructed in the Early Ayutthaya

 Wat Mae Nang Plum's stucco lions are different from the lions at Thammikarat.
 The